materialsproject/atomate2/docs/user/install.md

 (simpler) use a hosting service.
 Your options are:

 - Use a commercial service to host your MongoDB instance.
-These are typically the easiest to use and offer high quality service but require payment for larger databases.
+These are typically the easiest to use and offer high-quality service but require payment for larger databases.
 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) offers a free 500 MB server which is certainly enough to get started for small to medium size projects, and it is easy to upgrade or migrate your database if you exceed the free allocation.